Hit Record — Course Admin

 Exporting — what to know before you tap "done"

-When you finish editing in a third-party app like CapCut or InShot, you need to export the video to your camera roll before uploading it to TikTok, Instagram, or anywhere else.
+When you finish editing in CapCut or InShot, you need to export the video to your camera roll before uploading to TikTok, Instagram, or anywhere else.

 9:16Aspect ratio for all short-form platforms